 Merchants can’t be successful without loyal customers.
 Return customers spend more, and it’s more cost-effective to retain a customer than to find a new one.
 Those are some of the reasons you’ve provided your clients with loyalty program software.
 But is a loyalty program alone enough to build loyalty and keep a business competitive?

 “Going to market with just a loyalty program or an email-type club is comparable to showing up to a gunfight with a knife,” Robert Perez, Business Development Director at Como, comments.
 “You may have decided to compete, but you’re not truly in the competition.”

 He points out, however, that loyalty programs have value.
 “Merchants looking to implement a loyalty program are absolutely on the right track.
 Getting the guest to join the loyalty program is the first step.
 I like to compare joining the program to saying yes to the first date.
 Perez says that customer engagement is giving your brand and the guest a path to marriage,” Perez says.
 “There is a lot of work that needs to be done to get there.”

 What Customer Engagement Solutions Have the Loyalty Applications Don’t

-Perez explains that customer engagement is a group of integrated services — one of which is a loyalty solution — that provides a holistic approach for enabling merchants to understand their customers based on data, behaviors, and preferences.
+Perez explains that customer engagement is a group of integrated services—one of which is a loyalty solution—that provides a holistic approach for enabling merchants to understand their customers based on data, behaviors, and preferences.

 “Based on this understanding of the guest, the business can then interact with them via multiple channels with messaging and offerings that are not strictly part of that base loyalty solution,” he says.
-“This can include anything from time-controlled promotions, one-time offers, and direct gifts, to surveys, reviews, and all kinds of marketing activities to keep customers excited and engaged with the brand.
+“This can include anything from time-controlled promotions, one-time offers, direct gifts, surveys, reviews, and all kinds of marketing activities to keep customers excited and engaged with the brand.
 Customer engagement solutions can be measured on total sale and frequency increase.”